-- The molecular basis of host cell invasion by parasites - 2) The molecular basis of cytoadherence of parasite-infected erythrocytes - 3) Transcriptional control in malaria parasites - 4) Recrudescence of malaria parasites - 5) Establishment of P.vivax culture system - 6) Molecular epidemiology of P. falciparum malaria in endemic countries - 7) Transmission dynamics of P. knowlesi, a zoonotic monkey malaria parasite
+- 1) The molecular basis of host cell invasion by parasites - 2) The molecular basis of cytoadherence of parasiteinfected erythrocytes - 3) Transcriptional control in malaria parasites - 4) How different malaria parasite species interact in the host - 5) Recrudescence of malaria parasites - 6) Molecular epidemiology of P. falciparum malaria in endemic countries - 7) Transmission dynamics of P. knowlesi, a zoonotic monkey malaria parasite